Drivers Ed Solutions | Logout

-How do I get my Learner's Permit?
+How do I get my learner's permit?

-You must be at least 16 years old to get your Learner's Permit.
-Pennsylvania law requires that you first complete an approved driver education program.
+You must be at least 16 and complete a driver education program.
 The course may be completed in a traditional classroom or online.
-Once you receive your Certificate of Completion, you can take the DMV written permit exam that is required to get your Learners Permit.
+Once you receive your Certificate of Completion, you can take the DMV written permit exam required for your learner's permit.
+You must take the exam at the DMV.
+Our exclusive DMV practice exam software, PrepWizard, will help you pass the test on your first try!
+It is an online program that contains thousands of real DMV written exam questions.

 Once you have a permit, you may start driving under the supervision of an adult.